c4cs/c4cs.github.io/README.md

 This repository holds the sources for the course homepage for Computing for Computer Scientists, a course for early-career EECS students at the University of Michigan.

 The site itself uses [Jekyll](https://jekyllrb.com/).
-To get started rundle `bundle install` and then `bundle exec jekyll serve`.
+To get started run `bundle install` and then `bundle exec jekyll serve`.
 For more information on getting things set up, see [GitHub's guide](https://help.github.com/articles/using-jekyll-with-pages/).